rayra-alencar/shopper-location/docs/README.md

 A block is also provided which renders a form allowing the user to manually change their location.

+Shopper Location also supports redirecting a user to a URL based off their location determined by the app.
+See the [Client Redirect](#client-redirect) section.

+:information_source: The Google Geolocation API key in your _Inventory & Shipping_ settings is required for the geolocation feature.
-:warning: You must have an API key for https://ip-geolocation.whoisxmlapi.com in order to use the IP lookup fallback method.
+:warning: To use the IP lookup fallback, you must have an API key for https://ip-geolocation.whoisxmlapi.com.

 ## Configuration